Is Chipotle Low Carb?

 But Is Chipotle Mexican Grill’s Menu Low-Carb?

 I ordered a salad, of course, with a hefty whack of carnitas (Mexican braised pork).
-On it, I had tomatillo-and-red-chili salsa, pico, sour cream, and a very generous scoop of guac.
+On it, I had tomatillo-and-red-chili salsa, pico, sour cream, and a very generous scoop of guacamole.
 And you know what?
-It was great.
+My Low Carb Chipotle meal was great.
 Really great.
 The romaine was super-fresh, and the pork was moist, flavorful, and meltingly tender.
 The salsa and guacamole were excellent as well.
 The whole thing cost less than $7.
 I could easily have ordered a similar salad at a sit-down Mexican restaurant and paid at least 50% more, and would have paid it gladly.
 This really was food worthy of a not-fast-food restaurant.
 The difference was not the quality of the food, but waiting in line and the utilitarian atmosphere of the place.
 Since when are fast food joints celebrated for their atmosphere, anyway?

 The Chipotle website says that all of their food except the flour tortillas is wheat-free, although, of course, there is always the risk of trace cross-contamination.
 Too, the only soy in their food is in the form of soy oil — not a great ingredient, by any means, but at least not a source of soy isoflavones or phytates.
 Turns out the carnitas are the one meat on the menu with no soy oil added; I just happened to pick them because I love pork, but this would be enough reason for me to choose them again.
 However, Chiptole’s online nutrition calculator puts the total fat content of the chicken and steak at 6.5 grams per serving, and in the barbacoa at 7 grams per serving.
 This includes the naturally-occurring fat in meat, so not all of it is soy oil.
 This is not enough to keep me from eating these meats.